sapcc/cyclone/README.md

 ### Transfer a big volume from one region to another

+~> **Note:** The `cyclone backup upload` command produces high traffic and CPU/RAM usage.
+It's recommended to run it inside a VM, located in the target region.

 In this case you need to convert a volume to an image first:

 ```sh